-In this featured post we will look at how to improve user experience (UX) along with increasing conversions through 6 important best practices regarding web design.
+In this featured post we will look at how to improve user experience (UX) along with increasing conversions through 6 important guidelines and best practices regarding web design.

 When you log onto a website, chances are, you aren’t judging the placement of words, buttons, and menus.
-You probably aren’t judging anything at all.
-However, you do notice it; when you shop online, read news articles, or studying web design, you’re subconsciously gauging how easy it is to find what you’re looking for.
+You probably aren’t there to judge the design.
+However, you do notice these elements of design when you shop online, read news articles, or study web design, you’re subconsciously gauging how easy it is to find what you’re looking for.
 If you can’t find it right away, you’ll leave.